27 BC

 c.
 AD 80–90

-The gospel of John is written.
+The Gospel of John is written.

 AD 81

-Arch of Titus built in Rome to commemorate Titus' victory over Judea.
+The Arch of Titus built in Rome to commemorate Titus' victory over Judea.

 Domitian becomes the eleventh Roman emperor.